DrosteEffect/CIECAM02/README.md

-Based on the paper "CIECAM02 and Its Recent Developments" by color researchers Ming Ronnier Luo and Changjun Li, published in the book "Advanced Color Image Processing and Analysis" on the 26th May 2012. s MATLAB implementation was inspired by the python module "colorspacious" written by Nathaniel J. Smith, available here:
+Based on the paper "CIECAM02 and Its Recent Developments" by color researchers Ming Ronnier Luo and Changjun Li, published in the book "Advanced Color Image Processing and Analysis" on the 26th May 2012.
+This MATLAB implementation was inspired by the python module "colorspacious" written by Nathaniel J. Smith, available here:

 https://github.com/njsmith/colorspacious

-Smith's comprehensive python module "colorspacious" was used to generate the new perceptually uniform colormaps which are now default for MatPlotLib 2.0.
+Smith's very comprehensive python module "colorspacious" was used to generate the new perceptually uniform colormaps which are now default for MatPlotLib 2.0.
 These colormaps are also available for MATLAB here: